Medesko/user-facebox/README.md

 Upload the plugin folder to the /wp-content/plugins directory on your web server.

-Go to the Dashboard’s Plugins page and you see the new plugin listed.
+Go to the Dashboard’s Plugins page and you see the new plugin listed and click to active.

 ![ScreenShoot](http://medesko.com/facebox.png)